-508-115 Community Dental Health
+508-115 Community Dental Health // 2 cr

 This course prepares the Dental Hygienist student to play a proactive role in improving the dental health of community members of all ages.
 Students perform and interpret dental health research to determine community dental health needs.
-They also participate in the development, implementation, and evaluation of a community dental health program.

 Prerequisite(s): 508-112 Dental Hygiene Process 3

 This clinical course builds on and expands the technical/clinical skills student dental hygienists developed in Dental Hygiene Process III.
 With feedback from the instructor, students manage all aspects of cases in the course of providing comprehensive care for calculus case type 0, 1, 2, and 3 patients and for perio case type 0, I, II, and III patients.
 Emphasizes maximization of clinical efficiency and effectiveness.
 Prepares student dental hygienists to demonstrate their clinical skills in a formal examination situation.

 Prerequisite(s): 508-112 Dental Hygiene Process 3 and 508-113 Dental Materials and 508-114 Dental Pharmacology and 508-115 Community Dental Health

-508-118 Dental Anxiety & Pain Managmnt
+508-118 Dental Anxiety & Pain Managmnt // 2 cr